Best Diet Plan For Marathon Runners

 Image by Marlita Annette from Pixabay

 The best quality proteins that aid in muscle recovery are the ones that contain branched-chain amino acids.
-One such amino acid is Leucine, that helps in the building of muscle fibres after physical activity.
+One such amino acid is Leucine, which helps in the building of muscle fibres after physical activity.

-Foods rich in leucine are beef, fish, chicken.
+Foods rich in leucine are beef, fish, and chicken.
 You can also acquire it from soy and whey; a dairy protein that will be easily assimilated in the body and can be used to rebuild the muscles after the workout.
 However, eating a variety of food will provide all the amino acids required by the body and keep the balance in place.

 Fats: